FRYSTAT HUNTING CASTLE

 The sermons of the Protestant preacher Martin Luther (1483 - 1546) influenced the history of Fryštát more than any other Silesian town

-According to the map, you can get to stop number 8 "IN THE PRE-CHATEAU" if you go back past the shopping center and then turn left along Hrnčířská street until you reach the fountain, where you stop
+According to the map, you can get to stop number 8 "IN THE PRE-CASTLE" if you go back past the shopping center and then turn left along Hrnčířská street until you reach the fountain, where you stop

-8 - IN THE PRE-CHATEAU
+8 - IN THE PRE-CASTLE

 8 - The castle grounds in the Upper Courtyard as a crossroads.
 From left: Zámecká street, Knight's Tavern, Golden street, Hrnčířská street